-“We faced a number of infrastructure issues in our existing hosting facility that was not going to be solved without a large cash outlay and long term lock-in contract.
-Even if we could justify the cost of a dedicated server solution we had little confidence that the hardware provisioned for us would meet our requirements in the near future."
+“We faced a number of infrastructure issues in our existing hosting facility that could not be solved without a large cash outlay and long-term, lock-in contract,” says Chief Technology Officer Lachlan Donald.
+“Even if we could justify the cost of a dedicated server solution, we had little confidence that the hardware provisioned for us would meet our requirements in the near future."

 99designs needed to find a better hosting solution that could keep up with high levels of growth while keeping capital costs as low as possible.

 99designs migrated to Amazon Web Services (AWS) with an application architecture comprised entirely of self-managed databases, application hosts, and heavy use of Amazon Simple Storage Service (Amazon S3) for storing a high volume of design assets, 100 TB or more.